-Long Hairstyles for Women Over 50
+Hairstyles for Women Over 50

 1. Long Hair with Curls

 Long, straight hair can have a tendency to drag down the face, particularly in older women.
-If you feel like this is happening to you, combat the problem by adding some youthful curls to your long hair style.
+If you feel like this is happening to you, combat the problem by adding some youthful curls to your long hairstyle.
 Their bouncy style will help add life to your hair and keep your face looking young and bright.
 They also have a luxurious and glamorous feel that is perfect for special occasions.
 To wear your long hair with curls, ask your stylist to cut in a few long layers for shape and texture.
-If you have thin hair, though, ask for blunt ends to maximise your volume.
+If you have thin hair, ask for blunt ends to maximize your volume.
 When styling your hair, use a large curling iron and remember to curl your hair away from your face to keep the look open and light.

 2. Straight and Face-Framing

 Straight, long hair is a hard look to pull off whether you’re 20 or 50.
 While curls can be a great way to make long hair work for you, they can also be time-consuming to create, particularly if you have naturally straight hair.
-If you’re in need of a more low-maintenance look, consider keeping your long hair straight and adding some face-framing layers.
+If you’re in need of a more low-maintenance hairstyle, consider keeping your long hair straight and adding some face-framing layers.
 Doing so will soften the severity of your straight hair to create a gorgeous feminine look.
-To style this look after cutting, simply blow dry your hair smooth while using a round brush to create a slight curl at the ends of strands for movement and shape.
+To style this look after cutting, simply blow dry your hair smooth with a round brush to create a slight curl at the ends of strands for movement and shape.